 Moving a human from trauma to healing requires the restructuring of emotional response.
 Both primary and secondary process emotions (conscious and pre-conscious) must be engaged and soothed (regulation of the sensitive limbic region of the brain).
 This must come in the form of new experiences.
-The experience of limbic neuroplasticity (the laying down of new neural pathways and responses) was deeply and beautifully expressed by a client in the following testimonial.
+The experience of limbic neuroplasticity (the laying down of new neural pathways and responses) was deeply and beautifully expressed by a client in the following:

 Emotion involves all of the brain and via the Autonomic Nervous System (ANS) the physical sensations of emotional states are felt, by horse and human alike.
-Horses have large and sensitive guts (and hearts) and are much larger resonant surfaces for receiving and responding to emotional information.
+Horses have large and sensitive guts (and hearts) which are much larger resonant surfaces for receiving and responding to emotional information.

 There are three stages of limbic neuroplasticity between mammals:

 Create a limbic bond or connection; becoming curious about and engaged by each other (resonance)

 Build mutual understanding and shared communication via challenges (regulation)

 Experience a smooth partnership via an attached relationship (limbic revision)